michimani/left-tabs-closer/README.md

 This is a Chrome extension that closes all tabs to the left of the currently open tab.

+This extension allows you to close all tabs to the left of the currently open tab in an instant.

 # Features

 - Close all tabs to the left of the currently open tab excluding the pinned tabs.